Do I need a film permit when filming on private property?

 How much does a film permit cost?

-Sacramento Film + Media charges a permit fee of $100 per two consecutive weeks or 10 locations.
+Sacramento Film + Media charges a permit fee of $100 for two consecutive weeks or 10 locations, whichever comes first.
 Student and non-profit films will receive a fee waiver.

 What are the requirements for student filmmakers?